MrBananaPants/CamAlert/README.md

   - Open all new listings in the default browser
   - Clear all new listings (in case you haven't used the app in a while and don't want it to open 50+ Chrome tabs)
   - Quit the application

+# What's not implemented yet
+- Manually check for new listings
+- Manual check should send notification if there are listings that haven’t been opened
+- First time opening app should not open new listings / send notification and can show the user an alert with more info about the app
+- Option to display icon in menubar instead of text (create a settings json file)
+- Try to use the [rumps notification system](https://rumps.readthedocs.io/en/latest/notification.html)
+- A reset button (in case of problems or bugs)

 # Requirements to build
 You need `py2app` to compile the app yourself.